 Many trains offer you a choice of seat types.
 For day trains, your choice of seating depends on the amount of leg-room, and extra facilities.
 For night trains, your choice ranges from a reclining, airline-type seats, to a private cabin with a comfy bed.
 Your journey, your choice.

-- Coach car seating (open with center aisle and 2 seats on either side)
+Open with center aisle and 2 seats on either side

-- Compartment car (separated into cabins which open into a corridor)
+Separated into cabins which open into a corridor

 When reserving seats, you may: